-The disease occurs in parts of central, northern and Eastern Europe, Siberia and parts of Asia.
+The disease occurs in parts of Central, Northern and Eastern Europe, as well as Siberia and parts of Asia.
 Ticks are found on forest fringes within adjacent grassland, forest glades, riverside meadows and marshland, forest plantations with brushwood and shrubbery.
 Ticks can also be found in parks and gardens.

 Travellers to areas where TBE occurs may be at risk when walking, camping or working in woodland.
 In Europe, spring and summer are generally higher risk, but seasons vary according to location.
 Since 2011, six confirmed cases of TBE have been reported in the UK.
 All had history of travel to the TBE endemic areas of Europe.